List of city parks and recreation facilities of Allentown, Pennsylvania: History

-The city of Allentown, Pennsylvania is nationally-known for its park system.
-Much of Allentown's park system can be attributed to the efforts of industrialist General Harry Clay Trexler (1854-1933).
-Trexler had been inspired by the City Beautiful movement in 1906 and chose to bring in B. A. Hamilton, a nationally known city park consultant.
-Haldeman provided the plans for the development of the growing city, and J. Franklin Meehan of Philadelphia was the landscape architect who laid out the parks.
+Much of the initial planning and funding of Allentown's park system began in the early 20th century, supported by Harry Clay Trexler, a local industrialist who was inspired by the City Beautiful movement.
+Trexler brought in B. A. Haldeman, a nationally known city park consultant, to Allentown, and Haldeman provided the plans for the development of the growing city.
+J. Franklin Meehan of Philadelphia was the landscape architect who laid out many of the city's first public parks.